High School Academics

 Honors Courses

 Honors courses are intended for students exhibiting superior abilities in the course content area.
 The honors curriculum places emphasis on critical and analytic thinking, rational decision-making, and inductive and deductive reasoning.
-An additional 0.5 weighting is given to honors courses.
-Students earning honors credit in courses other than English, math, science, or social studies must be in the third or fourth unit in the progression of those courses.
+An additional 0.5 GPA weighting is given to honors courses.
+Students earning honors credit in courses other than English, math, science, or social studies must be in the third or fourth unit in the progression of those courses or have been approved for honors-level weighting under the South Carolina Honors-level Framework.

 Advanced Placement Program